apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Three Phillies, Judge, Soto, Ohtani among MLB All-Star starters**
+**Plaschke: LeBron James' new deal confirms the Lakers' offseason is a bust**

-You can read more about it [here](https://www.espn.com/mlb/story/_/id/40491206/three-phillies-judge-soto-ohtani-mlb-all-star-starters).
+You can read more about it [here](https://sports.yahoo.com/plaschke-lebron-james-deal-confirms-222316878.html).

 ## Requirements
 - Python 3.8